Free and Low Cost Legal Help (Ayuda legal gratis y de bajo costo)

 If you have children in common, you must also complete DVRO Packet “B”.
 When you have finished filling out the forms, review this checklist to make sure that you have completed all the additional required forms:

-__ Request for Child Custody and Visitation Orders (DV-105) [If you do not wish to change the current order, please write “follow current orders” in response to Question #3 on form DV-105.]
+__ Request for Child Custody and Visitation Orders (DV-105) [If you do not wish to change the current order, please write “follow current orders” in response to Question #35(b) in the section that asks “Why do you want to change the order?”
+Then repeat the phrase in the blank space above Question #6 on form DV-105.]

 __ Child Custody and Visitation Order (DV-140)